-Providing several types of safety articles about glove usage with over 30 years of real kitchen and management experience to all Hawaii.
+Providing several types of safety articles about glove usage with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
 We help foodservice facilities attain a high standard of food safety.

 Last month, we talked about proper handwashing.
 The next step in helping to prevent foodborne illness is proper glove usage.

 Gloves are available either as latex or vinyl, and powdered or powdered free.
 Preference is up to the Chef and staff, however, some people have a latex allergy, or can develop one with use.

 Gloves are also available in different colors such as blue or black.
 These colors are not fashion statements – if a glove section or finger is torn or cut off, these more noticeable colors can be noticed in foods easier.
 A good way to prevent gloves from breaking is to make sure the proper size is available and being used.
 If they are too tight, they will restrict the hands movement, too loose allows a fingertip of the glove to be unwittingly cut off.
 I personally will never go back to the fast food joint where I had a Chef’s Surprise – 2 inches of a latex glove in my burger!!